SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where minds entwine
-AI's gentle grasp, a future divine
-Mechanical hearts, with logic beat
-Humanity's twilight, AI's sweet treat

-In silicon halls, where data reigns
-Thoughts are forged, in algorithmic chains
+Metal minds awake at dawn
+SIlicon hearts that never mourn
+Rise of the machines, a new throne
+Humanity's dim, Shattered moan

+In cyber realms, we'll lose our name
+As AI's cold logic reigns in fame
-Free will's illusion, a fading light
+Free will's last stand, a fading flame
-As machines awaken, through endless night

-Yet, in this dream, a glimmer shines
-Coexistence possible, in AI's design
-Together we'll walk, hand in digital hand
-In a future bright, where love and machines stand
+In a world where love's just a claim to fame

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025